Hcmwebs/weatherApp/README.md

-This is a project of Joke generator learning Async & Await.
-It is thanks to one of my greatest inspirations, <a href="http://https://www.twitter.com/DThompsonDev​" target="_blank" rel="noopener noreferrer">DThompsonDev</a>.
-All my gratitude to you Danny.
+This is a weather project as I keep on learning Async & Await.
+Special thanks to <a href="https://github.com/TylerPottsDev" target="_blank" rel="noopener noreferrer">Tyler POTT</a> who created and explains all the contents .
+All my gratitude to you Tyler for being such ans inspiration.